russmckendrick/blog/content/tunes/2023-09-18-listened-to-this-week/index.md

 ---
-title: "What did I listen to in week 37?"
+title: "Doves' Alt-Rock Soundscapes: Captivating Melodies with Emotional Depth"
 date: "2023-09-18"
 draft: false
-robotsNoIndex: true
+robotsNoIndex: false
 ShowRelated: false
 summary: "Discover the captivating soundscapes of Doves, where alt-rock meets emotional depth.
 Their intricate melodies will resonate with your highs and lows!"
 cover: